During the holiday season having a second oven would come in so handy.

 Can I use a charcoal grill like an oven, too?

 You bet!
 The same concept works for charcoal grills.
 Light the coals, and once they’re gray, push them to one side or into a large circle.
 Then, place your dish over the area with no coals.
 Monitor the grill temperature by adjusting the vents and adding more coals, as needed.

 For an added bonus of flavor, try using smoke chips.
 Place apple, cherry or hickory chips in a pouch of foil.
 Poke holes in the foil and place over direct heat.

 Ready to give this second oven a try?

 You can go big and grill the turkey or prime rib outdoors, or you can start small and prepare a few sides.
-Here are some recipes to get you started.
+Below are some recipes to get you started.
 Follow me on Instagram to see what’s on my grill this Thanksgiving.